The Best Way to Save for Kids College: A Comprehensive Guide

 Setting a Savings Goal

 To effectively save for your child’s college, it is crucial to set a realistic savings goal.
 Start by estimating the total cost of your child’s college education, considering tuition, fees, room and board, books, and other expenses.
-A thorough understanding of these costs will help you set a target amount.
+You should aim to cover one third of these expected costs through savings.

 Automating Savings